AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

     |---|---|---|
     |`crmID`|`SalesforceId`|Yes|

-    * **[!UICONTROL Select custom attributes]**: select this option to map your source field to a custom attribute that you define in the [!UICONTROL Attribute name] field.
-Refer to [[!Salesforce CRM] documentation](https://help.salesforce.com/s/articleView?id=sf.custom_field_attributes.htm&type=5) for guidance on these attributes.
+    * **[!UICONTROL Select custom attributes]**: select this option to map your source field to a custom attribute that you have defined in the **[!UICONTROL Attribute name]** field.
+Refer to [[!Salesforce CRM] documentation](https://help.salesforce.com/s/articleView?id=sf.custom_field_attributes.htm&type=5) for guidance on supported attributes.
     ![Platform UI screenshot showing Target mapping for LastName.](../../assets/catalog/crm/salesforce/target-mapping-lastname.png)

-    * If you are working with *Contacts* within your segment, refer to the Object Reference in Salesforce for [Contact](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_contact.htm) and make a note of the mandatory fields.
+    * If you are working with *Contacts* within your segment, refer to the Object Reference in Salesforce for [Contact](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_contact.htm) to define mappings for the fields to be updated.
+    * Mandatory fields can be identified by searching for the word *Required* which is mentioned in its field description.
-    * Depending on the values you want to update, add mappings between your XDM profile schema and your [!DNL Salesforce CRM] instance:
+    * Depending on the fields you want to export or update, add mappings between your XDM profile schema and your [!DNL Salesforce CRM] instance:

     | XDM Profile Schema | [!DNL Salesforce CRM] Instance | Notes |
     | --- | --- | --- |